 Probable Satellites of the Andromeda Galaxy

-A dwarf "starburst" galaxy in Cassiopeia
+A dwarf irregular galaxy in Cassiopeia

-The 5000-light-year wide dwarf galaxy IC10 lies only 2.3 million light-years away, not much further than the Andromeda Galaxy; but lying in the constellation of Casseiopeia, it is considerably dimmed by intervening clouds of gas and dust in the plane of the Milky Way.
+The 5000-light-year wide dwarf irregular galaxy IC10 lies only 2.3 million light-years away, not much further than the Andromeda Galaxy; but lying in the constellation of Casseiopeia, it is considerably dimmed by intervening clouds of gas and dust in the plane of the Milky Way.
 (Although not shown in the diagram of the Local Group at the top of this page, IC10 would be above top center, up and to the right of the Andromeda group of galaxies.)

 IC10 is sometimes referred to as a "starburst" galaxy, because it contains large amounts of gas and dust, from which numerous hot, bright, massive stars have very recently formed (the false-color reddish glow represents radiation emitted by clouds of hydrogen heated by nearby stars).
 One such star raced through its life, and after dying in a supernova explosion, became the most massive stellar black hole currently known -- between 24 and 33 times the mass of the Sun.
 The black hole was detected by X-radiation emitted when mass ejected by its companion, a Wolf-Rayet star destined to become a future supernova, was pulled into the black hole's accretion disk.
 (Adam Block/NOAO/AURA/NSF, GSFC)